Research Robots Humanoid Applications Industries Technology Contact

 Can I retrofit optical encoders onto existing motors?

-Yes, many "kit encoders" or hollow-shaft encoders are designed to mount directly onto the rear shaft of existing DC or BLDC motors.
-You simply need to ensure the shaft diameter matches and you have a mounting face for the tether or stator.
+Yep, tons of 'kit encoders' or hollow-shaft types mount right on the back of existing DC or BLDC motors.
+Just match the shaft diameter and have a spot for the tether or stator.

 What is the difference between single-turn and multi-turn absolute encoders?